Easy and practical tips for creating a family budget, that will make your life less stressful and decrease conflicts about money.

 It is important to share your goals so you are not shocked when extra money comes in and your spouse thinks it should all go to a vacation and you think it should go to clothes.
 If you talk about it in advance, you can more easily compromise then when the money is in your hands.

 A STRONG TEAM.
 A team that is playing together and has each others’s backs.
-A team that makes facing the GIANTS out there (AKA the budgeting challenges) so much easier to tackle.
+A team that makes facing the budgeting challenges so much easier to tackle.
 A teammate that understands and supports you saying, Boy, that car is nice but I am grateful to not have the payment that comes with that car.

 We also set goals for our long-term future.
 No one wants to hit retirement age with zero money in the bank.
 That makes that daily coffee run, or whatever vice you have and can’t afford, seem even more ridiculous when you end up working for years longer than hoped to pay for that indulgence.

-My husband has an excel sheet in which he enters every purchase we make and bill we pay into this form each week.
-(I LOVE that it is him that has taken on this task.
-I majored in Math, so I am capable, but so grateful for one less thing on my to-do list.)
-He prints off his excel sheet and brings it home for me to review each week.
+My husband has an excel sheet in which he enters every purchase we make and bill we pay into this form each week He prints off his excel sheet and brings it home for me to review each week.

 I look it over and make changes as needed or explain to him that a certain purchase needs to be moved from the groceries to the gift category, etc.

-I know I have x amount for groceries, so as much as I want to make that pesto this week, if it ain’t in my budget or pantry, it ain’t happening.
+I know I have x amount for groceries, so as much as I want to make that pesto this week, if it is not in my budget or pantry, it is not happening.